Mister-kaushalam/Model_Complexity_and_Regularization_Study/README.md

 # Impact of Model Complexity and Regularization on Model Generalization

 ## Abstract
-This project investigates the relationship between model complexity, regularization, and generalization capabilities using both classification and regression tasks.
+This project investigates the relationship between model complexity, regularization, and generalization capabilities using classification tasks.
 The experiments explore the impact of polynomial data transformations and regularization techniques on \(E_{in}\) and \(E_{out}\).
 Insights are derived through structured experimentation and visualizations.

 Key findings include the trade-offs between model complexity and generalization, and the effectiveness of regularization techniques in improving model robustness.